 You always want to fight your traffic ticket to avoid points going on your driver record.

 Most people when they get a traffic ticket usually just pay it off.
 The problems with this approach are that:-

-- It automatically puts a point on your driver's license record
+- It automatically puts at least one point on your driver's license record

 - And it will probably increase your insurance rates.

 Frequently people get 3 or 4 traffic tickets in a year and instead of fighting the traffic tickets or doing traffic school they just pay off the ticket fines and end up putting 4 points on their DMV license record.

 The Department Of Motor Vehicles may suspend your license for up to 6 months if you receive:-

 - 6 points in two years